HolgerBovbjerg/aisnet/experiments/example/README.md

 The ```experiment_type``` setting defines the type of experiment you are running.
 This changes where ```train.py``` looks for a runscript ```run.py```.
 For example, when specifying ```example``` train.py will try to import ```experiments.example.run```.

+The entry ```exp_dir``` is used to determine where the outputs from the experiment, such as checkpoints and logs, are saved.

+The ```exp_name``` is the experiment identifier, and will also be used to identify the experiment on wandb if used.

 The ´´´start_stage´´´and ´´´stop_stage´´´ options are used in run.py to define which stages to run.
 Notice that the script only has two stages while the default stop stage is 100.